10 Secrets Your Valentine’s Day Card Reveals About You

 The Nature Card

 You like to keep things simple.
 Think cards of hearts drawn in the sand or “Be Mine” etched into a tree.
 You appreciate the serene nature of the outdoor world and likely don’t want to complicate things on this special day.
 “Often the message in this type of card is a brief line or two.
-Still meaningful, but stated simply,” says Desautels.
+Still meaningful, but stated simply," says Desautels.
+Check out our list of best Valentine's Day gifts for him.

 The Card With No Images